 Celly et al (1999) Cardiopulmonary effects of the α2-adrenoceptor agonists medetomidine and ST-91 in anesthetized sheep.
 J.Pharmacol.Exp.Ther.
 289 712 PMID: 10215644

 Graham et al (2000) Synergistic interactions between two α2-adrenoceptor agonists, dexmedetom. and ST-91, in two substrains of Sprague-Dawley rats.
 Pain 85 135 PMID: 10692612

 If you know of a relevant reference for ST 91, please let us know.

 Keywords: ST 91, ST 91 supplier, α2-adrenoceptor, alpha2-adrenoceptors, a2-adrenoceptors, α2-Adrenergic, alpha2-Adrenergic, a2-adrenergic, agonists, putative, α2C-adrenoceptor, alpha2C-adrenoceptors, α2c-adrenergic, alpha2c-adrenergic, a2c-adrenoceptor, a2c-adrenergic, Receptors, ST, Adrenergic, Alpha-2, 2638, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for ST 91 include:

 Kim et al (2011) Icilin-evoked behavioral stimulation is attenuated by alpha2-adrenoceptor activation.
 Brain Res 1384 110 PMID: 21315691

 Do you know of a great paper that uses ST 91 from Tocris?
-If so please let us know.
+Please let us know.